SwagiWagi/IRC-Java/README.md

 String user - What username to use when connecting to the IRC server.<br />
 String nick - What nickname to use when connecting to the IRC server.<br />

-After that, you can use the "setLogger()" method to set the output streams, the "setRealName()" method to set the real name, and the "setChannel()" method to set the channel which you want to connect to (you must put the #).<br />
+After that, you can use the "setLogger()" method to set the output stream, the "setRealName()" method to set the real name, and the "setChannel()" method to set the channel which you want to connect to (you must put the #).<br />
 Finally, use the "build()" method to build it.<br />
 E.g: IRC irc = new IRCBuilder("your.server", 6667, "YourUsername", "YourNickName").setChannel("#abc").build();<br />